Lock-In / Live-Out

 Lived-out Truth with Devotions

 Each week, as the children are locking-in doctrinal truth with Scripture meditation to memorization, they are also learning to live-out doctrinal truth with daily devotions that correspond to the topic of the memory verse.
 The devotions help the children understand the doctrine they are learning about, and just as important, teach the children how they can apply that doctrine to their every day life.

 Lived-out Truth with Lessons

 John is going through the doctrine God's Greatness.
 This week the doctrinal topic is: "God is all-powerful."
-John is locking-in the truth that God is all-powerful by daily reviewing his question and verse.
-Every day, as John is locking-in his memory verse, he is learning to live-out that truth with daily devotions.
+John is locking-in the truth that God is all-powerful by daily meditating on and reviewing his question and verse.
+Every day, as John is locking-in his verse, he is learning to live-out that truth with daily devotions.
 One morning John reads his devotion called "God can do anything He wants."
 In this devotion, John learns how strong God is and how a little boy like him can trust God do to impossible things.

 At the end of the week, John says his life-question and verse to an adult.
 The adult asks John the life-question, "Can God do the impossible?"
 John recites the verse-answer he has locked-in, "Matthew 19:26, ‘But Jesus beheld them, and said unto them, With men this is impossible; but with God all things are possible.’”